EasyLlama Consistently Recognized Among Top Training Software Solutions

 At least 25 percent of women experience sexual harassment in the workplace, which means that 1 in every 4 women employees might be harassed by their superiors or co-workers.
 Men may also be victims, as a report by EEOC shows that in 2017, 16.5% of sexual abuse complaints were made by men.

 Let's discuss a type of sexual harassment coined as quid pro quo harassment.
 We will explain what it is, demonstrate what elements constitute this act, and offer a few examples for you to understand it better.

 What is Quid Pro Quo Harassment?

-Quid Pro Quo is Latin for “something for something.”
+Quid pro quo is Latin for “something for something.”
 It occurs when anyone with authority in the workplace makes decisions that are based on an employee’s willingness to grant or deny romantic or sexual favors.
 For example, if you give me something that I want, I’ll give you something that you want.
-People experiencing this kind of sexual harassment find it hard to work, to build a relationship with peers, or deal with depression.
-In developed countries, including in the US, there are laws that require sexual harassment training in order to reduce the prevalence of quid pro quo harassment.
+People experiencing this kind of sexual harassment find it hard to work or build relationships with peers, and they may deal with depression.
+In developed countries, including the U.S., there are laws that require sexual harassment training in order to reduce the prevalence of quid pro quo harassment.

 How To Tell If an Act is A Quid Pro Quo Harassment?

 You can tell that an act is a quid pro quo if the following items listed here are present: